DevendraTapare/healthcare-ai-assistant/readme.md

 ## Author

-Developed for the Mindbowser Healthcare AI Assistant Assignment.
+Developed as the Practice Assignment.